izhigalko/tukui-mac-client/README.md

 # tukui-mac-client

-MacOS client for https://www.tukui.org/ addons update
+MacOS client for update World Of Warcraft addons from https://www.tukui.org/.